paulscherrerinstitute/ecmccfg/TestedTerminals_v7_RC1.md

 * EL5101 (encoder control only partly)
 * EL5101-0011
 * EL6022
+* EL7031 (There are encoder latch PVs.
+I think the hardware not supports this)
 * EL7037 (not the encoder control)
 * EL7041 (without motor)
 * EL7411